 Welltok is an enterprise health management platform that will allow your employees to create custom health and wellness goals, track their fitness levels and even exercise their brains.
 It also has elements of a social network, allowing users to share and swap recipes, health motivations and more.

 The average office worker sits for about 10 hours a day, which includes time in front of the computer at work and time on the couch watching TV at home.
+And as we mentioned, now that their work is virtual, and they are home all the time that number is increasing.
 Most of us know we should be more active, but haven’t found the right way to stay motivated.

 Endomondo is meant to help motivate people to move more by tracking workouts, providing audio feedback and offering guidance on how to reach your goals.
 It also helps you connect with other health-conscious friends, for additional motivation.

 If you’re looking to get employees away from their desks more often, check out Hotseat.
-This wellness app creates friendly competition around the office.
+This wellness app creates friendly competition that can be contested in or out of the office.
 Employees organize challenges, along with the challenge start date and team, and then the last man (or woman) standing is the challenge winner.

 Hotseat also sends reminders to encourage users to take two-minute activity breaks.
 And it integrates with iCal, so it sends the reminders based on that user’s specific schedule.